eProsima/Fast-DDS-docs/docs/advanced.rst

 Tuning Realiable mode
 ---------------------

-RTPS protocol uses Heartbeat messages to make matched endpoints exchange meta-data on what pieces of data they hold so the missing ones can be re-sent (on Reliable mode of course).
+RTPS protocol can maintain a reliable communication using special messages (Heartbeat and Ack/Nack messages).
+RTPS protocol can detect which samples are lost and re-sent them again.

-You can modify the frequency of this meta-data exchange by specifying a custom heartbeat period.
+You can modify the frequency these special submessages are exchange by specifying a custom heartbeat period.
 The heartbeat period in the Publisher-Subscriber level is configured as part of the :class:`ParticipantAttributes`:

 .. code-block:: c++